-Just 20 minutes of cardio like jumping jacks, butt kickers, getting outside and jogging in the sunshine will alter the chemistry in your brain just enough to give you the upper hand in trying to combat a downward spiral.
+Just 20 minutes of cardio like jumping jacks, butt kickers, going outside, and jogging in the sunshine will alter the chemistry in your brain just enough to give you the upper hand in trying to combat a downward spiral.

-If you start to have more trouble getting to sleep and are suffering from racing thoughts, negative feelings towards yourself or other people, listen to your body telling you that it’s feeling the stress and anxiety of a negative cycle.
-If ignored, the anxiety of your problems can wake you from a dead sleep making it impossible for your body to heal from the negative cycle of the previous day.
+If you have trouble sleeping because your mind is suffering from racing thoughts, negative feelings towards yourself, or other people, listen to your body.
+It’s trying to tell you that it’s feeling the stress and anxiety of a negative cycle.
+If ignored, the anxiety of your problems can wake you from a dead sleep, making it even more difficult for your body to heal from the negative cycle of the previous day.

 Consistent practice will elevate your vibration and slow down your racing thoughts before bed just enough to give you some peace of mind to get a good night’s sleep.